lth-lp/ROS-to-uarm/README.md

 # ROS-to-uarm
-Project to read data from uarm to ROS
+Project to read data from uarm to rviz